City of Taxis

 As the sun dips below the skyline, Tokyo transforms.
 Neon lights blaze, and the hum of activity intensifies.
 One thing dominates the scene: taxis.
 Over 50,000 roam the streets.
-They’re an integral part of the nightscape, especially in Shinjuku.
+They’re an integral part of the Shinjuku nightscape.
 Their headlights form rivers of light.
 Have you ever wondered what it would look like without them?
-Let’s explore their world.
-Where they wait, who they carry, and how they shape this city.
+Let’s explore where they go, who they carry, and how they shape this city.

 The process repeats itself countless times during the night.
 While the drivers wait during downtime, some pop out of their cabs for a quick smoke.
 Others catch up on their reading.
 More take a nap.
 They do various things to break the monotony or kill time.

 And the passengers?
 They come from all walks of life.
-There are office workers who just finished doing overtime.
+Tired office workers who just finished doing overtime are a common sight.
 Others are part-time workers, people out for a night, and students.
 Anyone can use a taxi.

-Go to Kabukicho, and you’ll see many hosts, hostesses, and hospitality workers take one to get home.
-Not everyone wants to take a train or a bus home at night, especially after a long working day.
+Go to Kabukicho, hosts, hostesses, and hospitality workers take one to get home.
+Not everyone wants to take a train or a bus home at night after a long working day.
 Imagine living in Saitama Prefecture and having an hour or more commute.
 That’s exhausting.
 Many people want to go home in some comfort.

-That will never happen.
+That won’t happen.
 Nobody buys cars these days.
-And all the last trains leave the station around midnight.
-If there were no taxis, who would move the population?
+They are too expensive.
+The last trains leave the station around midnight.
+Who would move the population, if there were no taxis?

 Could you imagine that happening?
 Neither could I. At least not in our lifetimes.
-The taxis will be here forever.
+Taxis will be here forever.
 They’ll still be here long after the last human is gone.

 When I walk around the station at night, on the road, all I see are taxis.
-Yes, there are a few private vehicles, motorbikes, and buses, but they seem to be in the minority.
+Private vehicles, motorbikes, and buses, are in the minority.
 Taxis rule the night.
 Shinjuku is the city of taxis.

 - Camera Body: Fujifilm X-T2